 The best Italian restaurants in Melbourne are among the nation’s top picks, but it’s no real surprise.
-The Victorian capital has become the hospitality hot-spot for restaurants inspired by global cuisine, particularly Italian.
-Every street, corner, and alleyway seem to have an Italian restaurant busily serving Melbournians, but which is the best?
+The Victorian capital has become the hospitality hot spot for restaurants inspired by global cuisine, particularly Italian.
+Every street, corner, and alleyway seems to have an Italian restaurant busily serving Melbournians, but which is the best?
 That’s where we come in.
 With our list of the best Italian restaurants in Melbourne, prepare to have your tastebuds tested by some of the top pizza and pasta you’ll find outside of Italy itself.

-Best of Melbourne Italian Restaurants
+Best Melbourne Italian Restaurants at a Glance

 1. Di Stasio Citta

-Address: 35 Spring Street, Melbourne VIC 3000
+Address: 45 Spring St, Melbourne VIC 3004

-Phone: +61 03 9070 1177
+Phone: (03) 9070 1177

 Address: 130 Acland St, St Kilda VIC 3182